Azerbaijan

 - Sustainable Tourism Practices

-- Sustainable tourism is promoted through eco-friendly accommodations and cultural heritage tours, balancing economic growth with environmental protection.
+- Sustainable tourism is promoted through eco-friendly accommodations and tours that emphasize cultural heritage and natural landscapes, particularly in regions like Gobustan and Sheki.

 - Renewable Energy Use

-- The government is investing in renewable energy sources, such as wind and solar, to diversify the energy sector and reduce environmental impact.
+- Azerbaijan is investing in renewable energy, particularly wind and solar, to diversify its energy sources and reduce dependence on oil and gas.

 - Community Involvement In Practices